 My first stop will be Boston Common with over 50 acres of green lawns (although they weren’t green since spring it was just kicking out and after a really tough winter), magnificent trees, and serene waterways, is America’s oldest public park.

-In this public park, you can also find the New State House, completed in 1798 and it is the oldest building in Beacon Hill and it serves as the seat of Massachusetts state government, and is regarded as one of most beautiful and well-situated buildings in the country.
+In this public park, you can also find the New State House, completed in 1798 it is the oldest building in Beacon Hill and serves as the seat of Massachusetts state government, and is regarded as one of the most beautiful and well-situated buildings in the country.

-Then I walked through the city to the harbour side and I noticed an interesting curved building, it was the South Station building which a lot of people use for commuting at morning and evening times.
+Then I walked through the city to the harbor side and I noticed an interesting curved building, was the South Station building which a lot of people use for commuting in the morning and evening times.

 A few photos of the city skyline can be taken from South Boston where you can see also part of the Boston Harbour.

-- To get into Harvard Square use public transport from Boston downtown
+- To get into Harvard Square use public transport from Boston’s downtown

-- There is a 1-hour free parking on Hyatt Harbourside hotel so you can get Boston Skyline photos.
+- There is a 1-hour free parking at Hyatt Harbourside Hotel so you can get Boston Skyline photos.

-- It could be very windy at night so I would recommend to have a good tripod for long exposure photos.
+- It could be very windy at night so I would recommend having a good tripod for long-exposure photos.